Blaine Robison, M.A.

 6 but Messiah, as the Son, was faithful over His house, whose house we are, if we should hold our confidence and the boasting of hope.

-Jewish leaders believed that the Messiah would be a descendant of King David and born in Bethlehem (Matt 2:4-6).
-He would fulfill the promises made to the patriarchs and to Israel.
-Those promises included redemption for Israel, destruction of the enemies of Israel, the restoration of Israel to sovereign rule in its land and establishment of the Davidic monarchy over Israel and the nations (Luke 1:68-74).
-In fact, the angel Gabriel provided assurance of fulfillment to Miriam (Luke 1:32) and Paul reiterated the truth (Acts 13:32-34).
+The Messiah would fulfill the promises made to the patriarchs and to Israel.
+Those promises included redemption for Israel, destruction of the enemies of Israel, the restoration of Israel to sovereign rule in its land and establishment of the Davidic monarchy over Israel and the nations (Luke 1:32, 68-74; Acts 13:32-34).
 What the Jews did not expect was that in order to have a victorious Messiah, they would have to first have a suffering Messiah, one who would be an atoning sacrifice (John 1:29).
 For more discussion of the Jewish hope and expectation of the Messiah see my article The Messiah.

 For Jews during the first century "son of God" was used as a title for a human descendant of King David, the Messiah, who would establish the promised Kingdom (Ps 2:6-7, 11-12).
 "Son of God" was a title of the Davidic king inasmuch as the king functioned as God's regent on earth and was vested with God's authority.
 This meaning is illustrated by Nathanael (John 1:49) and Martha (John 11:27) who called Yeshua "Son of God."
 Yet, there are verses in the Tanakh that mention God having a unique Son in a very personal sense (Prov 30:4; Isa 9:6).